frontandrew/dressme/readme.md

 Hi!
 And wellcome.

-'Dressme' is a test project to School of the Future CTO.
+'Dressme' is a test project.
 This is a web app, that shows the weather forecast in the selected city and recommends suitable clothing.

 ### Use technology: